gamesbook/protograf/docs/source/customised_shapes.rst

-To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **protograf** refers to as a `Blueprint`_ shape) added to the page - a small A8 "business card" size - for cross-reference.
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **protograf** refers to as a `Blueprint`_ shape) added to the page |dash| a small A8 "business card" size |dash| for cross-reference.
 In addition, the default line width (aka *stroke_width*) has been made thicker for easier viewing of the small PNG images that were generated from the original PDF output.

 A number of examples also use the :ref:`Common command <the-common-command>`
 |dash| this allows shared properties to be defined once and then used by any